Areas of Need Explained

 Springfield Infant School and Nursery is a mainstream school part of the Orwell Multi Academy Trust that takes pupils aged 3 to 7 years old.
 The main building is on one floor with two levels with wheelchair access available throughout via a lift between the two levels.
-We have an onsite kitchen that provides hot and cold free meals for all our pupils.
+We have an onsite kitchen that provides free school meals for all our pupils.
 A 52 place Nursery is located in a portable classroom located on the playground.
 There are 3 classes per year group with an average of 29 pupils per class, 7/10 of the classes have immediate access to an outside space.

 “All children are entitled to an education that enables them to: